nextest-rs/nextest/site/src/book/pre-built-binaries.md

 * [**get.nexte.st/latest/mac**](https://get.nexte.st/latest/mac) for macOS, both x86_64 and Apple Silicon
 * [**get.nexte.st/latest/windows**](https://get.nexte.st/latest/windows) for Windows x86_64

-These archives contain a single binary called `cargo-nextest`.
+These archives contain a single binary called `cargo-nextest` (`cargo-nextest.exe` on Windows).
 Add this binary to a location on your PATH.

 ## Downloading and installing from your terminal